hitchdev/hitchstory/examples/llm/README.md

 It should run all of the stories and not print out the interactions.

 Try changing the first story to "can I order an espresso?" to "can I order a flat white?" and run `./run.sh rbdd flat white`.
-This should adjust the expected JSON.
+This should adjust the expected JSON in the story.

 You can hack on the .story files in story/ folder to create new scenarios and engine.py to change the way the scenarios are executed, add new checks and more!

 This test driven prompt tuning toolkit is based upon [hitchstory](https://hitchdev.com/hitchstory).
+Detailed documentation about how to tune the framework is given there.

 ## What is in this project?